-- Correlation rule deployments, including deployment status and associated Correlation rules, Correlation actions, JavaScript plug-ins and integrators, and Dynamic Lists - Reports - Filters - Searches - iTRAC workflows, including associated roles - Event enrichment, including map definitions and event meta tag configuration - Other associated files added when the Solution Pack is created, such as documentation, example report PDFs, or sample map files.
+- Correlation rule deployments, including deployment status and associated Correlation rules, Correlation actions, JavaScript plug-ins and integrators, and Dynamic Lists - Reports - Filters - Searches - iTRAC workflows, including associated roles - · Event enrichment, including map definitions and event meta tag configuration - Other associated files added when the Solution Pack is created, such as documentation, example report PDFs, or sample map files.

 For example, a Solution Pack can package content related to governance and regulatory compliance into a comprehensible and easily enforceable framework that is easy to deploy.
-NetIQ and its partners offer extended Solution Packs for such regulations or other customer needs.